 And, I’m always surprised by how quickly people guess where I am.
 Sometimes I even give out prizes!

 I have truly come to appreciate Facebook’s value as a promotional cornerstone for my writer’s platform.
-It establishes my credibility as a well-traveled and well-published writer.
+It establishes my credibility as a well-traveled and well-published writer and enhances my travel writing image by letting all my followers know what I'm doing.

 That credibility will help an editor make up his or her mind when they are considering commissioning one of my stories.
 It will also help a CVB decide whether or not to host you on a press trip.